defano/wyldcard/README.md

 -----------------|------------------------------
 `add`            | Adds a value to a container; for example `add 3 to x` or `add card field id 0 to card field id 1` `answer`         | Produces a dialog box with a message and up to three user-defined buttons.
 Follows the syntax `answer <message> [with <button1> [or <button2>] [or <button3>]]]`.
 Upon completion, it contains the text of the button selected by the user, or the empty string if answer is used without an optional button specifier.
+`arrowKey`       | Has the same effect as typing an arrow key on the keyboard (the exact behavior of which is determined by focus and the value of the `textArrows` global property).
+Accepts a single argument referring to the arrow direction, one of `up`, `down`, `left` or `right.`
 `ask`            | Similar to `answer`, but produces a dialog box with a message and a user-editable response string.
 Follows the syntax `ask <message> [with <answer>]`.
 Upon completion, it contains the value of the user-editable text field, or the empty string if the user cancelled the dialog.
 `ask file`       | Displays a directory chooser in which the user can enter a file name (same as a user would see when choosing 'Save As...' from the 'Edit' menu).
 The full directory path of the chosen file is put into the variable `it`.
 When the user cancels the dialog without making a selection, `the result` function returns `Cancel`.
 For example, `ask file "Please choose a file" with "Untitled.txt"`.
 `beep`           | Causes the system to emit an alert/beep sound.
 Has no effect if the system has no alert sound.